lindenb/jvarkit/docs/DepthOfCoverage.md

 ```
 Usage: depthofcoverage [options] Files
   Options:
+    --auto-mask
+      Use REFerence sequence to automatically mask bases that are not ATGC
+      Default: false
+    --disable-paired-overlap
+      Count overlapping bases with mate for paired-end
+      Default: false
     -h, --help
       print help and exit
     --helpFormat
       What kind of help.
 One of [usage,markdown,xml].
     --mapq
-      mapping quality.
+       min mapping quality.
-      Default: 0
+      Default: 1
     -B, --mask
-      bed containing regions to be MASKED
+      optional bed containing regions to be MASKED
     -o, --out
       Output file.
 Optional .
 Default: stdout
-  * -R, --reference
+    -R, --reference
+      For reading CRAM.
 Indexed fasta Reference file.
-This file must be indexed with samtools
+This file must be
-      faidx and with picard CreateSequenceDictionary
+      indexed with samtools faidx and with picard CreateSequenceDictionary
+    --skip
+      Chromosomes to skip (regular expression)
+      Default: (NC_007605|hs37d5)
     --version
       print version and exit